 What guarantee can be given to ensure that the animals suffer as little as possible?

-At the DPZ, the animal protection officer Prof. Franz-Josef Kaup ensures that the valid rules and regulations are followed and that the animals are well taken care of.
+At the DPZ, the animal protection officer Prof. Rabea Hinkel ensures that the valid rules and regulations are followed and that the animals are well taken care of.
 At the same time, an independent veterinarian who regularly monitors the living conditions of the animals is responsible for the DPZ.

 Read more about the strict requirements for keeping and breeding primates in research here.